19hours/sg-statutes/Acts/Securities and Futures Act.md

 (f) any securities exchange, futures exchange, recognised market operator or approved holding company in respect of any regulated activity that is solely incidental to its operation of a securities market or futures market or to its performance as an approved holding company, as the case may be;

-(g) any designated clearing house in respect of any regulated activity that is solely incidental to its operation of a clearing facility; and
+(g) any approved clearing house or recognised clearing house in respect of any regulated activity that is solely incidental to its operation of a clearing facility; and

+[Act 34 of 2012 wef 01/08/2013]

 (h) such other person or class of persons in respect of any regulated activity as may be exempted by the Authority.